 Inadequate oral intake

-Children with underlying disorders such as cardiac disease, immunodeficiency, or bronchopulmonary dysplasia Bronchopulmonary Dysplasia (BPD) Bronchopulmonary dysplasia is chronic lung disease of the neonate that typically is caused by prolonged ventilation and is further defined by age of prematurity and extent of supplemental oxygen... read more , which put them at high risk of severe or complicated disease, also should be considered candidates for hospitalization.
+Children with underlying disorders such as cardiac disease, immunodeficiency, or bronchopulmonary dysplasia Bronchopulmonary Dysplasia (BPD) Bronchopulmonary dysplasia is chronic lung disease of the neonate that typically is caused by prolonged ventilation and is further defined by degree of prematurity and extent of supplemental... read more , which put them at high risk of severe or complicated disease, also should be considered candidates for hospitalization.